CRUMB RUBBER MODIFIED BITUMEN

 CRMB is also known as rubberized asphalt, rubberized bitumen, rubberized asphalt concrete, and asphalt-rubber.

-CRUMB RUBBER MODIFIED BITUMEN COMPONENTS AND MATERIALS
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) COMPONENTS AND MATERIALS

 Crumb Rubber Modified Bitumen (CRMB) presents a sustainable, high-performance choice for a variety of applications within the paving industry.
 This innovative road construction material blends scrap tires, also known as crumb rubber, with traditional bitumen, creating an enhanced binder with improved properties.